 - Attend an information session

 After program admission

 - Physical, Immunizations and titers (blood tests for immunity)

 - Certified background check

 - Attend mandatory orientation (Failure to attend results in removal from program)

-- Take the Test of Adult Basic Education (TABE) (unless you have a two-year degree or higher, if you completed four years of high school in Florida, or if you score high enough on the ACT, SAT or PERT).
+- Take the Test of Adult Basic Education (TABE) (unless you have a two-year associates in applied science degree or higher).
 Call the Testing Center at (850) 729-6016 to schedule your test.

 Please note: All documentation must be submitted to the Castle Branch website.